 About Creative Chemistry

-My aim now is the same as it was then: to provide free, good-quality chemistry resources for personal and educational use.
+My aim is the same as it was in 2000: to provide good-quality chemistry resources, free for personal and educational use.

 I do hope you find something useful or interesting on Creative Chemistry.